-What is more, right now, the declaration process starts when the goods reach the customs.
-If the same practice continues, the huge number of declarations mean that goods will pile in warehouses of postal and courier companies.
+What is more, right now, the declaration process starts when the goods reach customs.
+If the same practice continues, the huge number of declarations means that goods will pile in warehouses of postal and courier companies.
 And that will slow the process even more.

 Marketplaces Cannot Handle it Alone

-In the future, every EU consumer must be able to see information on taxes for goods added from online shopping cart, online shops will have to start calculating VAT based on each product’s category and country of destination.
+In the future, every EU consumer must be able to see information on taxes for goods added from the online shopping cart.
+Online shops will have to start calculating VAT based on each product’s category and country of destination.
 This cannot be done if the respective databases are not comprehensive and up to date.

-Luckily, Eurora can easily help both marketplaces and carrier with these regulations.
-As our intelligent cross border compliance platform has been tailored to handle all the new rules.
+Luckily, Eurora can easily help both marketplaces and carriers with these regulations.
+As our intelligent cross-border compliance platform has been tailored to handle all the new rules.
 Eurora’s Duty and Tax calculator is up to date with trade rules for most countries.
 And our electronic declaration service helps to make sure, all the paperwork is in order.

 Main Changes in the Taxation of E-commerce from July 1st, 2021